A unifying approach to diffusive transport in annealed heterogeneous media: Statistical properties for finite moments

 As random modulations play a crucial role in this framework, it is important to be able to access their covariance.
-In this context, we consider the covariance of squared increments, for which we get
+In this context, we consider the covariance of squared increments.
+Denoting $K = \sqrt{C}$, we get